What Does the Bible Say About Marking Your Body?

 10. Proverbs 31:30 – “Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised.”
 While this speaks directly to women, the principle applies universally: true value and beauty come from one’s relationship with God, not from outward appearances.

-See also What Does the Bible Say About an Independent Woman?
+See also What Does the Bible Say About Vengeance?

 These verses collectively provide a framework for understanding the Bible’s perspective on marking the body.
 They emphasize the importance of treating the body with respect as a creation of God and a temple of the Holy Spirit.
 Decisions about body markings, like tattoos, should be made considering these principles, ensuring that our actions reflect our faith and values.
 While cultural practices and interpretations may vary, the core message is to honor God with our bodies and our choices.